Summary

-Today we are witnessing the emergence and democratization of a wider range of sweater shapes: funnel neck, trucker, polo, shawl, etc.… it's good to see all that.
+Today we are witnessing the emergence and democratization of a wider range of sweater shapes: funnel neck, trucker, polo, shawl, etc. It's good to see all that.

 In this article, I offer you a style opinion on each of these shapes and advice on how to best integrate them into your silhouettes.

-1. Twist the unmistakable round neck
+1. Twist the unbeatable round neck

-The round neck sweater is an essential.
+The round neck sweater is a must-have.

-Leave a white t-shirt collar sticking out
+Letting a white t-shirt collar stick out

 Simple and effective: our blue Trevise sweater with a white Cuba t-shirt